Tax Info for Divorced or Separated Individuals

 Individual taxpayer identification number (ITIN).
 The IRS will issue an ITIN to a nonresident or resident alien who does not have and is not eligible to get a social security number (SSN).
 To apply for an ITIN, file Form W-7, Application for IRS Individual Taxpayer Identification Number, with the IRS.
 It takes about 6 to 10 weeks to get an ITIN.
 The ITIN is entered wherever an SSN is requested on a tax return.
 If you are required to include another person’s SSN on your return and that person does not have and cannot get an SSN, enter that person’s ITIN.

 Change of withholding.
-If you have been claiming a withholding exemption for your spouse, and you divorce or legally separate, you must give your employer a new Form W-4, Employee’s Withholding Allowance Certificate, within 10 days after the divorce or separation showing the correct number of exemptions.
+If you have been claiming a withholding exemption for your spouse, and you divorce or legally separate with help from divorce attorneys in harrisburg pa or elsewhere, you must give your employer a new Form W-4, Employee’s Withholding Allowance Certificate, within 10 days after the divorce or separation showing the correct number of exemptions.

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.